 - If you're self-employed, expect to work outside normal office hours and travel to different locations for sessions, which could be all across the UK.
 You'll be expected to arrange suitable venues yourself to hold mediation sessions.

-To become a qualified mediator, you'll need to undertake a training programme accredited by a relevant professional body or council.
+Although there is no statutory regulation of mediators, you should take a training programme accredited by a relevant professional body or council.
 Training requirements will depend on the type of mediation you wish to go into.

 Mediation is often a second career and you'll usually have a background and experience of working in law, social welfare, family support, human resources, workplace support or other areas representing the public interest.
 Relevant degree subjects include: